-Northwestern Mutual, Other Milwaukee Firms to Fund gBETA Programs | Xconomy
+Northwestern Mutual, Rockwell & Other Milwaukee Firms Fund gBETA | Xconomy

 Only time will tell if bringing together early-stage businesses with larger, more established ones will help shift Milwaukee’s reputation from startup backwater to innovation hotspot.
 In any case, entrepreneurship champions are likely to view this news as a step in the right direction.

-“We’re proud to work with Milwaukee’s leading institutions in Northwestern Mutual, Baird, Kohl’s, Rockwell, and UWM to support Milwaukee’s emerging entrepreneurs,” Kirgues says
+“We’re proud to work with Milwaukee’s leading institutions in Northwestern Mutual, Baird, Kohl’s, Rockwell, and UWM to support Milwaukee’s emerging entrepreneurs,” Kirgues says.